unicode-org/message-format-wg/spec.md

 `scope` overrides values in the current scope when resolving the message.

-# Message Resolution
+# Message Selection

-Message resolution is the process of identifying a single message from a set of Resources, given a Resource identifier and a key path from the root of that Resource.
+Message selection is the process of identifying a single message from a set of Message Resources, given a Resource identifier and a key path from the root of that Resource.
-This is achieved using the GetMessage abstract operation, which is called internally by MessageFormat methods.

-GetMessage will return the first Message that it finds in a Resource with the given identifier that contains an entry at its full key path.
-In other words, the order of resources determines priority, if multiple Resources use the same identifier and each provide a message at the same key path.

-## GetMessage(_readers_, _resId_, _path_)

-The GetMessage abstract operation is called with arguments _readers_ (which must be a list of MessageResourceReader object), _resId_ (which must be a string), and
-_path_ (which must be a list of strings).
-It returns a Message object or **undefined**.
-The following steps are taken:

-1. For each _reader_ of _readers_, do:
-   1. Let _id_ be the result of calling _reader_.getId().
-   1. If _id_ and _resId_ are equal, then
-      1. Let _msg_ be the result of calling _reader_.getMessage(_path_).
-      1. If _msg_ is not **undefined**, then
-         1. Return _msg_.
-1. Return **undefined**.

-## MessageResourceReader

-MessageResourceReader provides the minimum required runtime interface for accessing resources.
-It may be extended by an implementation to provide access to a set of messages that cannot easily be represented as a Resource.
+While this process MAY be used by an implementation's API when initially selecting a message for formatting, it MUST be used when resolving a MessageRef pattern element.

+As an implementation may use a different internal representation of messages than Message Resources, Message Selection is presented here in terms of a minimal shared interface, MessageResourceReader.
+The construction and internal behaviour of its methods are presented based on Message Resources.

 ```ts
 interface MessageResourceReader {